Jackaljkdan/pokernow-bot/README.md

 npm i
 ```

-The "i" in the command stands for install.
+The `i` in the command stands for install.
 You need only run this once.

 To build, execute this command in the root folder of this project: